lanthale/LibRawFX/README.md

 - OSX up to 10.15 (actually no M1 build)
 - Windows 10/11

-I have integrated LibRaw version 0.20.2 (https://www.libraw.org/download#changelog)
+I have integrated LibRaw SNAPSHOT version 202110 (https://www.libraw.org/news/libraw-202110-snapshot)

 Actually only the following raw formats are enabled (see class `RAWDescriptor.java`):
 - Adobe DNG